whitneyburton/portfolios/students/1701-back/sergey_lukyanenko/20170302-sergey-lukyanenko-m1.markdown

 | E | **Community** | 3 |

 #### Notes
-*   Note 1: Its been an intensive module and Ive spent around 60 - 70 hours a week for studying.
+*   Note: Its been an intensive module and Ive spent around 60 - 70 hours a week for studying.
 I don't think the more is better cause life/work shoud be in balance.
 Turing provides great path with material, teachers and methodology for succeding in learning proccess.
 I would say with almost no background in coding I've overcame this path with a good balance and rated myself accordingly.